jcoreNL/spring-4.3-exam-notes/README.md

 ## Container, Dependency, and IOC

 ### What is dependency injection and what are the advantages?
- dependency injection is a technique whereby one object supplies the dependencies of another object.
+Dependency injection is a technique whereby one object supplies the dependencies of another object.
 A dependency is an object that can be used (a service).
 An injection is the passing of a dependency to a dependent object (a client) that would use it.
 The service is made part of the client's state.[1]
 Passing the service to the client, rather than allowing a client to build or find the service, is the fundamental requirement of the pattern.

 ### What is an interface and what are the advantages of making use of them in Java?
 An interface is a contract that defines a set of functionality which must be implemented by a concrete class.
 Interfaces